dummylabs/thewatchman/README.md

 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)

-Option | Description | Default
+Option | Description | Example
 ------------ | ------------- | -------------
 Folders to watch | Comma-separated list of folders to scan for entities and actions recursively. | `/config` Ignored entities and actions | Comma-separated list of items to ignore.
 The entity/action will be excluded from the report if their name matches a rule from the ignore list.
-Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman?tab=readme-ov-file#ignored-entities-and-actions-formely-known-as-services-option-example) below. | `None`
+Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman?tab=readme-ov-file#ignored-entities-and-actions-formely-known-as-services-option-example) below. | `sensor.my_sensor1, sensor.my_sensor2`
-Exclude entity states | Select which states will be excluded from the report | `None` Ignored files | Comma-separated list of files and folders to ignore.
+Exclude entity states | Select which states will be excluded from the report | N/A Ignored files | Comma-separated list of files and folders to ignore.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman#ignored-files-option-example) below.
-Takes precedence over *Included folders* option.| `None`
+Takes precedence over *Included folders* option.| `*/blueprints/*, */custom_components/*, */esphome/*`
 Startup delay | By default, watchman's sensors are updated by `homeassistant_started` event.
 Some integrations may require extra time for intiialization so that their entities/actions may not yet be ready during watchman check.
 This is especially true for single-board computers like Raspberry PI.
 This option allows to postpone startup sensors update for certain amount of seconds. | `0`
-Parse UI controlled dsahboards | Parse Dashboards UI (ex-Lovelace) configuration data stored in `.storage` folder besides of yaml configuration. | `False`
+Parse UI controlled dsahboards | Parse Dashboards UI (ex-Lovelace) configuration data stored in `.storage` folder besides of yaml configuration. | N/A
-Report location | Report location and filename. | `"/config/watchman_report.txt"`
+Report location | Report location and filename. | `/config/watchman_report.txt`
-Custom header for the report | Custom header for watchman report. | `"-== Watchman Report ==-"` Report's column width | Report's columns width.
-The list of column widths for the table version of the report. | `30, 7, 60` Add friendly names | Add friendly name of the entity to the report whenever possible. | `False`
+Custom header for the report | Custom header for watchman report. | `-== Watchman Report ==-` Report's column width | Report's columns width.
+The list of column widths for the table version of the report. | `30, 7, 60` Add friendly names | Add friendly name of the entity to the report whenever possible. | N/A

 ### Ignored files option example
 * Ignore a file: `*/automations.yaml`